nationalparkservice/QC-tips-and-tricks/3_select_distinct_left_join/3_select_distinct_left_join.md

       distinct(day) |>
       print(n = 31)

-Distinct won't tell you much about the distribution of values, but major typos can often pop up this way, so its always good to check.
+Distinct won't tell you much about the distribution of values, but irregular values can often pop up this way, so its always good to check.